Suicide City

 Suicide City is an American punk rock band from Brooklyn, New York City, founded in 2005.
-The band's lineup consisted of lead vocalist Karl Bernholtz, producer and guitarist Billy Graziadei, lead guitarist AJ Marchetta, bassist Jennifer Arroyo and drummer Danny Lamagna.
+The band's original lineup consisted of lead vocalist Karl Bernholtz, rhythm guitarist Billy Graziadei, lead guitarist AJ Marchetta, bassist Jennifer Arroyo, and drummer Danny Lamagna.

 History

-The group began when producer Billy Graziadei sent some songs to singer Karl Bernholtz after working with him on his band The Groovnicks.
-The two quickly got on and brought in Guitarist AJ Marchetta and Drummer Danny Lamagna.
-Bassist Jennifer Arroyo soon joined the group to round out Suicide City!
+The group began when producer/guitarist Billy Graziadei sent some songs to singer Karl Bernholtz after working with him on his band The Groovnicks.
+The two quickly got on and brought in guitarist AJ Marchetta and drummer Danny Lamagna.
+Bassist Jennifer Arroyo soon joined the group to round out Suicide City.
 They self-released the EP Not My Year in 2005, selling 7,000 copies without label support.
-They have also self-produced and released a live DVD entitled Live from CBGB.
+They also self-produced and released a live DVD entitled Live from CBGB.